MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Files/Get-MgGroupDriveSpecial.md

 If a special folder is renamed or moved to another location within the drive, this syntax will continue to find that folder.
 Special folders are automatically created the first time an application attempts to write to one, if it doesn't already exist.
 If a user deletes one, it is recreated when written to again.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Get-MgBetaBetaGroupDriveSpecial](/powershell/module/Microsoft.Graph.Beta.Files/Get-MgBetaGroupDriveSpecial?view=graph-powershell-beta)

 ## SYNTAX